 - Institutions seeking to offer coursework at a more advanced level than that for which they are currently approved must submit an application for level change.
 See the Substantive Change policy for due dates.

 Please complete and attach this cover sheet to each prospectus or Application for Level Change submitted.

 Prospectuses and applications for level change should include a Faculty Roster (Faculty Roster Instructions), presenting the qualifications of each faculty member in the program to teach the courses they are assigned.

 It is expected that the CEO or a designated representative of an institution will notify the Commission President of substantive changes at that institution.
 Every institution has an Accreditation Liaison whose charge is to ensure compliance with accreditation requirements.
-The Accreditation Liaison should take the time to become familiar with the Commissions policies and procedures, ensure that substantive changes are recognized and reported in a timely fashion, and consult with the institution’s COC staff member about any questions.
+The Accreditation Liaison should take the time to become familiar with the Commissions policies and procedures, ensure that substantive changes are recognized and reported in a timely fashion, and consult with the institution’s SACSCOC staff member about any questions.

 Certain types of substantive changes, such as adding branch campuses, level changes, mergers/consolidations, and changes in governance require a visit by a substantive change committee to determine continued compliance with the Principles of Accreditation: Foundations for Quality Enhancement.
 When a committee visit has been authorized by the President of the Commission, the institution will be asked to provide documentation of the impact of the change on selected requirements in the Principles of Accreditation.

 If a substantive change committee has been authorized to visit your institution, please click here for the appropriate documents.

 Click here for additional information that may be useful when reporting substantive changes.